Parties mine Wisconsin for clues to voting in the virus era

 Those results are no doubt a boost for Democrats across the country as they push to expand and promote vote-by-mail as the safest way to cast a ballot as long as fears of infection persist.
 Wisconsin's results also suggest that many of President Donald Trump's voters don't share his worries about fraud and mail balloting.

-That could be good new for both parties as they plan their get-out-the-vote strategies for November.
+That could be good news for both parties as they plan their get-out-the-vote strategies for November.
 Democrats and Republicans will likely lean on mail-in programs to reach their voters.

 “It’s harder than we thought or worried to keep people away from voting,” said Charles Stewart, an MIT professor who tracks mail voting.
 “People will ask for mail ballots if they’re available to them in larger numbers.”